Frequently Asked Questions

 Castel sample books are the property of Castel and are loaned for use of Castel representatives.
 Castel may, from time to time, sell or give sample books to customers.
 Only Castel determines the right to offer, loan or donate sample books.

 Can a customer borrow a display sample from the showroom?

 All showroom sampling remain the property of Castel.
 Showroom representatives are required to maintain and respect the good condition of the sampling loaned to showrooms.
-A showroom does not have the right to make a sole determination to loan a display sample without Castel?s authorization.
+A showroom does not have the right to make a sole determination to loan a display sample without Castel's authorization.
 If a sample is missing or damaged, Castel holds the showroom responsible for the cost to replace it.

 Does Castel offer larger samples?

 Castel makes generous samples, which generally suffice in understanding the look and quality of the design.
 Castel does offer the option of a Presentation Sample for purchase of one (1) yard full width.
 The Presentation sample fabric value will be credited to one future order of same design only.
 No reserves, CFAs or cancellations accepted.
 Fabric will be shipped folded in courier pouch.
 Order subject to availability.
-A Presentation Cut Order form must be subbited.
+A Presentation Cut Order form must be submitted.
 Contact Castel for assistance.

 Does Castel participate in showhouses?

 Castel has participated for show houses.
 Please contact Castel for further information.